michael-milette/moodle-filter_filtercodes/README.md

 * {label type}{/label} : Display text over background colour.
 The Boost theme supports the following types: **info**, **important**, **secondary**, **success** and **warning**.
 Other themes may also support **primary**, **danger**, **light**, **dark** and more.
 Example: {label info}For your information{/label}.
 Actual foreground and background colours vary depending on the theme.
 If the type is not specified, it will default to **info**.
 If the type specified is not supported by your theme, it may default to secondary.
 * {button URL}Label{/button} : Create a clickable button link formatted like a primary button.
 * {chart radial x} (ALPHA): Create a radial (circle) chart giving it a value of x between 0 and 100.
-* {chart progressbar x} (ALPHA): Create a horizontal progress bar chart giving it a value of x between 0 and 100.
+* {chart progressbar x} (ALPHA) : Create a horizontal progress bar chart giving it a value of x between 0 and 100.
+* {showmore}{/showmore} (ALPHA) : Toggle showing content between opening and closing more tags.
+Limitations: Can only be used inline with text.
+Must now weave into other opening and closing tags.

 ### For use in courses